Tutujike/hello-word/README.md

 # hello-word
 just another repository
-This is my first github-programe.
+This is my first github-program.
 Thank look at!